Graphing the Net

 Getting set up to scrape

-In Chrome, go to the settings page (the 'hamburg' icon at the extreme right of the address bar, or by typing
+In Chrome, go to the settings page (the 'hamburger' icon at the extreme right of the address bar, or by typing

-Open Gephi.
-Start a new project.
-Go to 'file' then 'generate' then 'http graph'.
+Go to 'File', then 'Generate', and then 'http graph'.
 A pop up will open, asking you to specify a port.
-Input

 Begin the scrape